mattt/Euler/README.md

 # Euler
 *Swift Custom Operators for Mathematical Notation*

-Euler exploits an undocumented feature of Swift that allows for custom operators using characters in the "Math Symbols" character set.
+Euler uses [custom operators in the "Math Symbols"](https://developer.apple.com/library/prerelease/ios/documentation/swift/conceptual/swift_programming_language/LexicalStructure.html#//apple_ref/doc/uid/TP40014097-CH30-XID_934) character set to implement functions using traditional mathematical notation.
 While not recommended for production use, it would be great to include in a Playground for the purposes of teaching.

 ## Installation